Muscular Dystrophy UK, a company limited by guarantee and a registered charity, is governed by a Board of Trustees.

 Martin is a career marketing and communications professional.
 A specialist in the development and direction of strategic programmes embracing brand and reputation management, financial and corporate communications, business development and public relations.
 He has worked for major international corporations including Barclays Wealth, 3i Group, Orange, Arthur Andersen, Goldman Sachs and S.G.Warburg & Co.

-He sits currently on both the MDUK Appeal Board and Sports Quiz committee and intends to support and champion the Charity further by enthusiastically and actively providing appropriate encouragement, advice, and guidance drawing on his communications and marketing knowledge, experience and expertise.
+He intends to support and champion the Charity further by enthusiastically and actively providing appropriate encouragement, advice, and guidance drawing on his communications and marketing knowledge, experience and expertise.

 Claire O’Hanlon MBE

-Claire has over 12 years’ extensive experience in Business Development with a key focus on early stage entrepreneurship, business development and organisational change, communications, learning, coaching and mentoring for team, business and personal development.
+Claire has extensive experience (since 2007) in Business Development with a key focus on early stage entrepreneurship, business development and organisational change, communications, learning, coaching and mentoring for team, business and personal development.

 Claire has a family history of Duchenne muscular dystrophy and her 9-year-old son and 7-year-old cousin live with Duchenne.
 In 2012, she started a fundraising group, Leap for Luke, which raised £100,000 for various muscular dystrophy charities.
 Through Leap for Luke she created awareness of Duchenne locally as well as engaging in campaigning.